oliver-2003/USC-Course-Scraper/README.md

 # USC-Course-Scraper
 USC Course Scraper Class
 =
-This is a Python class that scrapes certain courses at the University of Southern California Combined with their Rate My Professors data.
+This is a Python class that scrapes certain courses at the University of Southern California combined with their Rate My Professors data.

 Initializing Object
 -